 Choosing the right nursing certification can be one of the keys to unlocking a long and satisfying career as a nurse.
 While not every RN chooses to specialize in one particular area of health care, those nurses are becoming rarer with every passing day as more and more nurses decide to focus their efforts and career on a particular kind of nursing.
 This trend is expected to not only continue but to increase in the coming years.

-Currently there are dozens of certifications that registered nurses may choose from, and that number is also expected to increase in the future, as new medical breakthroughs are made, new diseases come along, and established disciplines are broken down into even smaller specializations.
+Currently, there are dozens of certifications that registered nurses may choose from, and that number is also expected to increase in the future as new medical breakthroughs are made, new diseases come along, and established disciplines are broken down into even smaller specializations.
 Some experts have predicted that the number of specializations in nursing will double in the next 50 years.

 Another important factor to consider is how difficult the certification process is.
-The path to certification in some specializations much more difficult than others, and the length of the process also can vary significantly.
+The path to certification in some specializations is much more difficult than others, and the length of the process also can vary significantly.
 We’ve compiled the information you need to compare different nursing certifications so you can choose the one that’s right for you.